 Creating lasting value in your life is about developing wisdom.
 Many believe we find the path to wisdom in understanding the lesson of these experiences.

 Your ability to learn depends upon the level of your awareness.
 That being the case, some of these strategies or experiences won’t make sense unless you expand your awareness.
 Only then will you be able to understand their value.
 Perhaps the ones that don’t immediately resonate with you are the ones you need the most.
 You may even realize you’ve missed the opportunity to learn some of these.

 Don’t be discouraged.
-We all start out in different places.
+We all start in different places.
 And, remember, we all make mistakes and miss opportunities to learn and grow.
-In a way, this too is a part of our learning process.
+This too is a part of our learning process.
 Keep doing the right things and you will progress.
 Help others along the way.
 Copy the link to this article to your favorites and review it as a reminder.